life and works

 Rousseau, The Social Contract et

 last work.
-It is reahearsed, on 25 April in Paris, in the scene
+It was reahearsed, on April 25 in Paris, in the scene

 Versailles, but for various reasons it was never performed in

-6 April : In Paris, the Opera house in Paris is destroyed by fire.
+April 6 : Paris Opera house was destroyed by a fire.

-the beginning of the year Rameau is ennobled by the King,
+the beginning of the year Rameau was ennobled by the King,

 and named Chevalier de l'Ordre de Saint-Michel (Knight of the

 Order of Saint-Michael).
-He choses his arms : "azure
+He chosed his arms : "azure

 field with a silver colombe holding a golden olive branch (rameau)